What does it mean that lbzip2 is a block compressor?

 It means that if file being compressed is big enough lbzip2 will internally divide it into blocks of data and compresses them independently.
 This allows number of blocks to be processed in parallel, as well as makes it possible to recover data from partially damaged .bz2 files.
 It does not mean that lbzip2 can compress only block devices, nor that input file size must be multiply of block size.

-system calls.
-Files don’t need to support random access system calls,
+write(2) system calls.
+Files don’t need to support random access system calls, like

 Note that when you execute lbzip2 from shell you probably will only be able to open named files and pipes.
 For example, lbzip2 won’t open any network connections on its own, but it should work with network sockets if you pass it as one of three standard file descriptors.